augustusnaz/laravel-google-merchant-api/README.md

 ### Product API

 The Google Merchant contents can be queried via the `insert`, `get`, `delete`, and `list` methods.
 The product content is contained and handled via the `Product` class.
 An instance of this class can be passed directly or resolved in a Closure callback.
-Furthermore, an instance can be population by
+An instance can be population by

-* Accessing underlying attributes.
+* Directly accessing underlying attributes.
 See [special functions](doc/prodcut-conent-special-methods)
 * Passing an eloquent model, or by
 * Passing a raw array

-To pass and array a model, the attributes relationships must be defined in the config.
+To pass an array or a model, the attributes relationships must be defined in the config.

 #### Insert

-The insert method creates a new content, and also updates an old content if the `channel`, `contentLanguage`, `targetCountry` and `offerId` are the same.
+The insert method creates a new content, as well as updates an old content if the `channel`, `contentLanguage`, `targetCountry` and `offerId` are the same.

 ```php
 use MOIREI\GoogleMerchantApi\Contents\Product\Product;